sanjanachin/polygraph-ui/README.md

 This will run all test suites and generate a code coverage report.

 New test suites can be added to by creating a file suffixed with .test.jsx anywhere in the /src/ directory.
-Individual test cases should follow the this format:
+Individual test cases should follow this format:
 ```js
 test('test title/description', () => {
   test body